trpc/trpc/README.md

 ### Companies

 > Is your company using tRPC & want to attract amazing TypeScript developers to your team?
-Have a look at the [sponsorship tiers](https://github.com/sponsors/KATT) or get in touch on [Twitter](https://twitter.com/alexdotjs) or by [email](mailto:alex@trpc.io) to discuss partnerships.
+Have a look at the [sponsorship tiers](https://github.com/sponsors/KATT) or [get in touch](mailto:alex@trpc.io) to discuss partnerships.

 <table>